Planetary Exploration of China: Mars sample-return mission (planned)

 In December 2020, the CNSA announced plans for a Mars sample-return mission to be carried out later in the decade.
 In a June 2022 announcement, the mission's name was revealed to be Tianwen-3 and further details were announced, including a 2028 launch date for a 2031 return to Earth.
 One spacecraft would land on the martian surface to collect samples and send the material back to Martian orbit.
 A second spacecraft would take the samples which would then be carried by a return capsule back to earth.

 Venus exploration mission (planned)

 In 2022, the CNSA revealed VOICE (Venus Volcano Imaging and Climate Explorer), an orbiter mission to launch in 2026 and arrive at Venus in 2027.
 This mission is expected to last 3-4 years and include the following payloads, a Microwave Radiometric Sounder (MRS), Polarimetric Synthetic Aperture Radar (PolSAR), and Ultraviolet-Visible-Near Infrared Multispectral Imager (UVN-MSI).
 VOICE would return images of the surface with one-meter resolution and search the clouds for habitability and biosignatures.

 According to the National Space Science Medium- and Long-Term Development Plan (2024-2050), the mission was not selected for development.
 It was replaced by a Venus atmosphere sample return mission, but no details or timelines were announced.
+In 2024, China's Deep Space Exploration Lab displayed a development roadmap envisioning a spaceplane-type craft for a Venus atmosphere sample return launching in 2033.